senadev42/beforesunandmoon/README.md

-# BeforeSunAndMoon
+# Before Sun And Moon

-BeforeSunAndMoon is a simple CLI tool for terminal stargazing.
+beforesunandmoon is a simple CLI tool for terminal stargazing.
 It allows you to explore random spots in space and provides information about celestial objects using Right Ascension (RA) and Declination (DEC) coordinates.

 ## Usage